itskenzylimon/Activity/README.md

   "max": 100
 }
 };

+/// to validate the object against the schema, just pass the schema and the object to be validated.
+/// returns a SchemaResponse object with the following format.
+/// SchemaResponse({required this.valid, required this.schema, required this.errors});

+/// Example validation function. that validates the sampleJSON against the registerSchema above. validateJSON() async {
+   SchemaValidator schemaValidator = SchemaValidator(registerSchema);
+   // schemaValidator.customErrors = customErrorMessage;

+   /// returns a SchemaResponse object with the following format.
+   /// SchemaResponse({required this.valid, required this.schema, required this.errors});
+   SchemaResponse schemaResponse = schemaValidator.validate(sampleJSON);
+   if (schemaResponse.valid == false) {
+     /// do something with the errors.
+   } else {
+     /// do something with the schema. at this point the schema is valid.
+   }
+}

 ```

 **SchemaValidator** returns a **SchemaResponse** response Model that contains the need fields for your next steps, be it, database insert or parsing to the server.